Lady Louise Windsor: Personal interests

 Louise is a member of Girlguiding, of which her grandmother was patron and her mother is president.
 Her mother was a Brownie and a Guide when she was a child.

-She was taught to ride at a young age, and joined her father on horseback as part of the Queen's 90th birthday celebrations in Windsor in 2016.
+Louise was taught to ride at an early age, and joined her father on horseback as part of the Queen's 90th birthday celebrations in Windsor in 2016.
 She has taken up carriage driving, a sport popularised in Britain by her grandfather, Prince Philip.
 In May 2017, she was responsible for leading the carriages of the Champagne Laurent-Perrier Meet of the British Driving Society at the Royal Windsor Horse Show.
 In May 2019, Louise took part in the Private Driving Singles carriage drive at the Royal Windsor Horse Show and achieved third place.
 She inherited her grandfather's driving ponies and carriage in April 2021.
 In 2022, she drove one of his carriages in front of the Queen at the Royal Windsor Horse Show.

 Titles, styles, and honours

 Titles and styles

-She is styled as "Lady Louise Mountbatten-Windsor", although at the time of her birth the palace also used the style "Lady Louise Windsor" in some of its announcements.
-Letters patent issued in 1917 assign a princely status and the style of Royal Highness to all children of a monarch's sons.
+Louise is styled as "Lady Louise Mountbatten-Windsor", although at the time of her birth the palace also used the style "Lady Louise Windsor" in some of its announcements.
+At birth, Louise automatically became a princess of the United Kingdom due to letters patent issued in 1917 which assigned princely status and the style of Royal Highness to all children of a monarch's sons.
 However, when her parents married, Elizabeth II, via a Buckingham Palace press release, announced that their children would be styled as the children of an earl, rather than as prince or princess.
 In 2020, her mother stated that Louise retained her royal title and style and could make a choice on whether to use it from the age of 18.

 Honours

-In June 2008, to recognise a visit by Louise's father to the Canadian province of Manitoba, the Lieutenant Governor of Manitoba renamed a lake in the north of the province after her.
-Her younger brother, James, was also honoured with a different lake in the province.
+In June 2008, to recognise a visit by Louise's father to the Canadian province of Manitoba, a lake in the north of the province was named Lake Louise.
+Louise's brother was similarly honoured by Lake James in the same province.